RyanL-29/discordimageserver/README.md

 # discordimageserver

-Based on Fivem GCPhone https://github.com/manueljlz/gcphone to develope this extension
+A extension image server based on Fivem GCPhone https://github.com/manueljlz/gcphone to develope

-Need to host your self
+Need to host yourself

 SetUp
 Create a folder call lib in the root folder